INTRODUCTION

 INTERPRETATION

 Jesus had attended the Temple services several times.
-His mother Mary and foster father Joseph had presented him in the Temple when he was an infant (Luke 2:22-38).
-When he was twelve years old, his parents took him to the Temple (Luke 2:41-52).
+His mother Mary and foster father Joseph had presented him in the Temple when he was an infant (Lk 2:22-38).
+When he was twelve years old, his parents took him to the Temple (Lk 2:41-52).
 Jesus might have attended the feast of Passover and other feasts in the Temple several times during the thirty years of his private life.
 The evangelists have not documented them because those visits were insignificant for the readers.
-During the three years of his public ministry, Jesus celebrated three Passovers in Jerusalem (John 2:13, 6:4, and 11:55).
+During the three years of his public ministry, Jesus celebrated three Passovers in Jerusalem (Jn 2:13; 6:4; and 11:55).

 (14) In the Temple court he found merchants selling oxen, sheep and doves, and moneychangers seated at their tables.

 The Temple had four courts: The Court of the Priests, the Court of Israel, the Court of the Women, and the Court of the Gentiles.
 The outer court of the Gentiles was the only space in the Temple where Gentiles could enter and pray.
 The Law banned them from entering the inner courts.
 If anyone violated it, they put him to death (Acts 21:27-32).
-All kinds of business and exploitation related to the Temple worship and offerings were taking place in the Court of Gentiles.
+Business activities related to Temple worship and sacrificial offerings were being transacted in an exploitative manner in the Court of Gentiles.
 So, the merchants and the Temple authorities made the place of worship unfit for the intended purpose.
-The money exchange and animal sales were formerly taking place on the Mount of Olives.
+The money exchange and animal sales had formerly been taking place on the Mount of Olives.
 Later the merchants bribed the Temple authorities and shifted their business to the Court of Gentiles, making it unholy, stinky, noisy, and unjust.

 Merchants selling oxen, sheep, and doves